uni-projects-master/DeepLearningPytorch/README.md

 # Deep Learning with PyTorch

-This repository contains assignments and projects developed during the **Deep Learning with PyTorch** course.
+This repository contains assignments and projects developed during the **Deep Learning** course.
 Each assignment focuses on different aspects of deep learning, implemented using PyTorch.